-As you start this week, if you’re staring down the days ahead and it all feels overwhelming… don’t be afraid to ask for help.
-Seek out other people—a one-afternoon-a-week babysitter, an assistant to help in your work, someone to give your house a thorough once-over cleaning, or even a friend to give you a “you can do this” high five as you try something new.
+If you’re staring down the days and weeks ahead and life just feels overwhelming, don’t be afraid to ask for help.
+Seek out other people—a once-a-week babysitter, an assistant to help in your work, someone to give your house a thorough once-over cleaning, whatever.

-This is so true for me right now, because last week the regular babysitter we’ve had for three years moved clear across the country.
+Last week, the regular babysitter we’ve had for three years moved clear across the country.
 Our kids miss her terribly, and Kyle and I miss her too… and her help.
-We sorely felt her absence last week.
-And we were reminded how clearly we can’t go without some sort of help in our home.
+We sorely felt her absence last week, and we were reminded how clearly we can’t go without some sort of help in our home.
 We both work from home and we both homeschool—we’d go crazy without it.

 Whatever it is—house cleaning, kid wrangling, work processing, homework tutoring, basket weaving… whatever, do what you can to make your load lighter.
 Give yourself that gift.
 No one should expect you to do it all solo.

 A hundred years ago, we all lived closer to family and closer in community, and it was a natural given to support each other both practically and in spirit.
 We now have to be much more intentional about this in our modern-day spread-out sprawl—but we still need it.
 Our need for community and help hasn’t changed.

 If you’re feeling the need for extra support right now, take a few minutes today to journal some ideas.
 Where do you feel most overwhelmed?
 How can you finagle time and money to get that help?
 Regardless of your budget, there are ways to make it happen—swap services and trade help with someone else who could use it, or cut out something extra (even temporarily).

 I’m talking to myself as much as anybody today.
 This afternoon, I’m going to scratch out a plan for more kid and house help.
 My sanity will thank me, as will my family.
 I need that service-oriented community that happened naturally just a few generations ago.